Croke Park Health and Safety

-Páirc an Chrócaigh Teoranta (PCT) is responsible for the management and operation of Croke Park Stadium.
-The stadium management company is committed to providing a safe environment for staff, contractors and visitors to the stadium to prevent ill health and injury, and to its responsibilities as a member of the local community.
+Páirc an Chrócaigh CTR is responsible for the management and operation of Croke Park Stadium.
+The stadium management company is committed to providing a safe environment for staff, contractors and visitors to the stadium, to preventing ill health and injury and to its responsibilities as a member of the local community.

-It is the policy of Páirc an Chrócaigh Teoranta (PCT) to promote high standards of health, safety and welfare that complies with the provisions and requirements of the Safety, Health and Welfare at Work Act 2005 and the Safety, Health and Welfare at Work (General Application) 2007 Regulations, the Code of Practice for Safety at Sports Grounds and all other relevant statutory provisions and codes of practice.
+It is the policy of Páirc an Chrócaigh CTR to promote the highest standards of health, safety and welfare in compliance with the provisions and requirements of the Safety, Health and Welfare at Work Act 2005 and the Safety, Health and Welfare at Work (General Application) 2007 Regulations as well as the Code of Practice for Safety at Sports Grounds and all other relevant statutory provisions and codes of practice.

-- Making available Croke Park’s Health & Safety Policy to interested third parties through entry points into the stadium and on Croke Park Website.
+- Making available Croke Park’s Health & Safety Policy to interested third parties by displaying it at entry points into the stadium and on the Croke Park website

-- The continual improvement of the Safety Management System, ensuring that it is reviewed annually and that it remains relevant and appropriate to the activities and scope of Páirc an Chrócaigh Teoranta.
+- The continual improvement of the Safety Management System, ensuring that it is reviewed annually and that it remains relevant and appropriate to the activities and scope of Páirc an Chrócaigh CTR.

-- To provide sufficient resources for the implementation of this policy and to seek competent advice if required.
+- Providing sufficient resources for the implementation of this policy and seeking competent advice if required.

-The senior management of Páirc an Chrócaigh Teoranta (PCT) have planned and established measurable objectives and targets based on the Health and Safety Policy.
-These objectives are regularly reviewed and measured to ensure they reflect the activities of the company.
-Management also strive to build on the Health and Safety Management System we have achieved through a process of continuous improvement.
+The senior management of Páirc an Chrócaigh CTR has planned and established measurable objectives and targets based on the Health and Safety Policy.
+These objectives are regularly reviewed and measured to ensure that they reflect the activities of the company.
+Management also strives to build on the Health and Safety Management through a process of continuous improvement.

-Croke Park was the first stadium in Europe to be awarded the OHSAS 18001 certification; the globally recognised standard for best practice in occupational health and safety.
+ISO45001; the globally recognised standard for best practice in health & safety.